 The address is Carrer de Sant Antoni Maria Claret, 167.

-If you’re looking to arrive via bus you’ll find the lines H8, 19, 20, 45, 47, 50, 51, 92, 117, 192 stopping there.
+If you’re looking to arrive via bus, you’ll find that lines H8, 19, 20, 45, 47, 50, 51, 92, 117, 192 stop there.

 Numbers 19 and 47 pass through the city’s centre: Plaça Catalunya.

 Hospital de la Santa Creu i de Sant Pau FAQs

 What is Hospital de Sant Pau in Barcelona?

 Hospital de Sant Pau is a historic hospital complex in Barcelona, Spain, that was built in the early 20th century.
 It is known for its impressive modernist architecture that was devised by famed architect Lluís Domènech i Montaner.

 What makes the Hospital de Sant Pau unique?